Accounting policies

 The KION Group differentiates between financial assets held for trading at fair value through profit or loss (FAHfT), available for sale financial assets (AfS) and financial assets classified as loans and receivables (LaR).

 The FAHfT category contains derivative financial instruments that do not form part of a formally documented hedge.
+Derivative financial instruments forming part of a documented hedge are not assigned to any of the IAS 39 measurement categories.

 Available-for-sale financial assets (AfS) are carried at fair value.
 Unrealised gains and losses, including deferred taxes, are reported in other comprehensive income (loss) until they are realised.
 Equity investments for which no market price is available are carried at cost less impairment losses, as observable fair values are not available and reliable results cannot be obtained using other permitted valuation techniques.
 At present there is no intention to sell these financial instruments.